 The material consisted of the leaves of Glyphaea brevis (Fig.1), collected in southern Togo in the plateau region at Danyi-Kpévé (Danyi prefecture).
 The identity of the plant was botanically verified at the Department of Botany, University of Lomé, where a voucher specimen (TOGO15930) was deposited in the Herbarium of Togolese Flora.
 The harvested leaves were washed, spread out and dried at room temperature (25-28°C) at the Laboratory of Organic Chemistry and Natural Substances (Lab COSNat) at the University of Lomé for 7 days.
 After drying, they were ground to a powder using an electric grinder.

-Fig.1.
+Figure 1.
 Leaves of Glyphaea brevis

 2.1.2.
 Animal material